Opentrons/opentrons/api/docs/source/v2/new_modules.rst

 Block Temperature Control
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 To set the aluminum block temperature inside the Thermocycler Module, you can use the method :py:meth:`.ThermocyclerContext.set_block_temperature`.
-It takes in three parameters
+It takes in four parameters
 ``temperature``, ``hold_time_seconds``, ``hold_time_minutes`` and ``ramp_rate`` respectively.
 Only temperature is required, both the hold time parameters and ramp rate are not required.